 Authoritative Feedback: The Crucible of Critique

-At this stage, the figure seems to be awesome, right?
+At this stage, the figure seems awesome, right?
 Well, not so fast.
-The next step was to get concrete feedback from a supervisor.
+So The next step is to get concrete feedback from a supervisor.
 Paper figures always need to be examined by people with a broader view of the subject, and often leads to another round of revisions.
 During this stage, the figure is meticulously evaluated by the research supervisor, an experienced authority in the field who assesses the research for validity, precision, and significance.
+An overly strong sense of ownership can often lead to confirmation bias concerning figures.
+To mitigate this effect, external feedback is a crucial part that provides a more balanced perspective.
 The supervisor may recommend adjustments to enhance clarity, better depict data, or provide a more truthful visual account.

 Figure 5 below shows the feedback from my supervisor.
 In this case, he thought that the figure was too complex, and that it should be simplified.